 * Lower chances of getting the common cold

 There are numerous research studies that highlight the importance of vitamin D in fighting diseases such as multiple sclerosis and decreasing your chance of developing cardiovascular disease.
 Eating seafood twice a week can reduce your risk of heart disease by at least 36%!
 It has also been shown to give you more energy throughout the day.

 Researchers believe that because vitamin D is important to brain function and that insufficient vitamin D levels may play a role in depression and other mental illnesses, which could mean that taking more vitamin D could help manage our moods and prevent depression.
-A 2013 meta-analysis looked at the correlation between vitamin D levels and depression.

 It has been observed that vitamin D is important for increasing the absorption of calcium and phosphate from the diet you take.
 Vitamin D also helps in strengthening your teeth’s battle with germs by helping your body absorb calcium and phosphate better.
 Vitamin D, in itself, is also potentially more important than calcium for bone health.
 So, vitamin D can help build bones and teeth.

 While eating salmon might not give you long locks of bushy hair, vitamin D deficiencies are associated with hair loss.